danields761/status-bar-breadcrumb/README.md

 ## Extension Settings

-This extension contributes the following settings:
+This extension is using next settings:

-* `status-bar-breadcrumb.filesNavigationMenuExcludePatterns`: exclude files which match pattern from navigation menu
+* `files.exclude`: list of globs patterns for excluding files and folders from navigation menu
+* `statusBarBreadcrumb.additionalFilesExclude`: additional list of glob pattern to exclude files

 ## Known Issues

 1. If path long enough last items will not fit into status bar and become invisible.
-2. It would be nice to show file icons in navigation menu like explorer did, but, currently, only folders have icon.
+2. It would be nice to show file icons in navigation menu like explorer did, but, currently, only folders have icons.

-## Release Notes

-### 0.1.0
-Initial release